Royal Canadian Mounted Police: 2020s

+In February 2020, The RCMP again enforced the injunction, leading to further arrests and escalating tensions.
+Rail blockades and other disruptions occurred across the country in support of the Wet’suwet’en.
+There was widespread condemnation across Canada of the surveillance tactics employed by the RCMP.
+During one protest, two journalists were arrested by the RCMP during the protests, prompting an investigation by the federal government.
+The RCMP was further criticized when video footage of officers breaking into the homes of Wet'suwet'en community members and pointing weapons at peaceful protesters surfaced on youtube.
+In audio recordings played in the BC supreme court, RCMP officers referred to First Nations opposed to gas pipelines as "orcs" and "ogres".

-On 10 March 2020, Chief Allan Adam of the Athabasca Chipewyan First Nation was arrested by two RCMP officers in Fort McMurray, Alberta.
+On March 10, 2020, Chief Allan Adam of the Athabasca Chipewyan First Nation was arrested by two RCMP officers in Fort McMurray, Alberta.
 After several minutes of Chief Adam yelling and posturing at officers, the officers tackled him and punched him in the head whilst struggling with him on the ground.
 Chief Adam was later charged with resisting arrest and assaulting a peace officer, but the charges were subsequently dropped.
 After watching the video of the arrest, Prime Minister Justin Trudeau said, "[w]e have all now seen the shocking video of Chief Adam's arrest and we must get to the bottom of this".
 Following the revelation of Chief Adam's arrest—as well as several other recent instances in which RCMP officers had assaulted or killed Indigenous people—RCMP Commissioner Brenda Lucki stated, after initially demurring on the question, that systemic racism exists in the RCMP: "I do know that systemic racism is part of every institution, the RCMP included", she said.
 One day earlier, Trudeau had also stated that "[s]ystemic racism is an issue right across the country, in all our institutions, including in all our police services, including in the RCMP."